Bhupi2508/JavaScript-Fundamentals-And-Advanced-Concepts/README.md

 # JavaScrip-Basic-Questions
-In this repo You will see JavaScript Basic questions for interview purpose.
+In this repo You will see JavaScript Basic concepts and questions for interview purpose.

+## Compare Data types

+## Compare Logical Operator

+## Compare Variables

+## Compare Functions